sm1215/tallymin/README.md

 Use the sortable controls at the top of the Name or Score columns to sort alphabetically or by highscore.

+The table history is saved so you can undo / redo changes!
+Just don't refresh the page (better persistence to survive a page refresh to come).

 Visit: https://sm1215.github.io/tallymin/